 The bass is enjoyable, but maybe not deep enough for true bass-heads.
 Still, pop, hip-hop and EDM are fun to listen to because the lows really bounce.
 They have nice grip, but aren’t too dry.
 The WH-CH700N probably shines the most in the above genres.

-The mids aren’t as emphasized as I’d like.
+The mids aren’t emphasized.
 There’s a little hollowness that becomes apparent when listening to rock.
-The mid range warmth isn’t there.
+That mid range warmth isn’t there.
 Listening to some rock choruses, I was left feeling dissatisfied and hungry for a burrito.
-Vocal presence was a little lacking too.
 Still, the clarity is decent; acoustic guitars showed nice texture and definition.